Forges of the Lathes

 Starting Wounds: Stygian characters generate starting wounds normally.

-Graia fucking moves.
+Graia moves.
 Not so much a single world as it is a set of mobile space stations, which park themselves over an unfortunate planet, and promptly shit all over said planet by deploying waves of troops.
 Graia specializes in exploration, plunder, and data-theft.
 Their refusal to yield is legendary – whether or not this is due to trauma from constantly getting attacked, none can say.
 The plebians of the Astra Militarum call it stubbornness – the Magi of Graia know better.

 Characteristic Modifiers: +3 Willpower, +3 to either Agility or Perception

 Skills: Graian characters start with the Common Lore (Tech), Linguistics (Low Gothic, Tech-Lingua), Awareness, Navigate (Surface), and Security skills.

 Unyielding: Graian characters gain either the Die Hard OR Iron Jaw Talent.